MysteryPancake/Houdini-Fun/README.md

 Even more macros are [buried in the VEX documentation](https://www.sidefx.com/docs/houdini/vex/vcc.html).

+## 1 warning generated

+Sometimes OpenCL spams the message "1 warning generated", but doesn't spam the actual warning.

+This can be fixed by setting the environment variable `HOUDINI_OCL_REPORT_BUILD_LOGS` to `1` before starting Houdini.

+Thanks to Lewis Saunders for this tip!

 ## Reusing code in multiple wrangles

 Most programming languages have ways to share and reuse code.
 C has `#include`, JavaScript has `import`, but what about VEX?